anoff/blog/_posts/2018-08-12-rbac-firestore.md

 ### Roles collection

-Next we enforce the rules for the role collection
+Next we enforce the rules for the role collection which should only allow _admins_ to set roles.
+Of course a _user_ should be able to retrieve its own designated roles in order to switch frontend features accordingly.

 ```javascript
 match /roles/{user} {